Anonymous-AAA/Errory/README.md

 ## Output

-Output files are generated only if there are compilation errors or mismatching testcases.
-Compilation errors and Mismatching testcases are stored in different files in the same folder.
+Output files are generated only if there are compilation,runtime errors or mismatching testcases.
+Compilation errors,Runtime errors and Mismatching testcases are stored in different files in the same folder.
 Mismatching testcases output file is actually the output of the diff command in Linux.
 To understand the output refer to a tutorial like this [one](https://www.geeksforgeeks.org/diff-command-linux-examples/).

 ## Improvements to be done
-* To record Runtime errors in a seperate file
+* Suggest some improvements and collaborate

 ## Authors